ESP8266 is a Wifi micro-controller, but has limited pins for ADC. Therefore this topic shows ways to expand ADC pins in the micro controller.

 Using Analog multiplexer IC:

-In this method, you use a chip which provides a selectable switch to receive analog signals and pass it on to the only ADC pin and use GPIOs to control the switch.
+In this method, you use a chip which provides a switch to receive analog signals from different sources.
+Then it passes it on to the only ADC pin and use GPIOs to control the switch.

 Isolation using diode: